 SF wouldn’t place major housing initiatives on the ballot again until the end of the 1970s when we saw the introduction of rent control on the 1978 ballot and the defeat of downtown height limits in 1979 Prop O. Voters again showed their support for high-rise development by defeating Prop O by a vote of 55% no/45% yes.
 In 1986, voters narrowly approved Prop M, which limited office space development to 475,000 square feet per year.

-Every time the issue is put in front of city voters, San Francisco voters cause growth and development to be ultimately stymied by neighborhood associations and a planning department that were opposed.
+Every time the issue is put in front of city voters, San Francisco voters chose growth and development.
+Neighborhood associations and the planning department were opposed and overrode the popular vote.
 Even though there was wide public support for more housing in San Francisco, it was stopped by an elite group of unelected officials and citizens

 Who were the people that are stopping this?
 Neighborhood associations.
 Unelected, self-appointed volunteer members of vocal neighborhood improvement associations were vigorously opposed to development that would impact their light, air, or views.
 These very vocal neighborhood housing associations opposed to the development of more housing had more power over height limitations than elected city officials or everyone who voted against Prop T, Prop P, and Prop O.